anonymoose2/reproducible-research_homework/README.md

 **b)** Investigate the term **random seeds**.
 What is a random seed and how does it work?
 (5 points)

 A random seed, is an initialising value for a pseudo-random number generator.
 This is used to ensure  the same values follow the seed value, meaning you can simulate a random process, while keeping it repeatable and reproducible.
+For example, if the seed (input) value is kept the same, the output values will be random, but will be the same every time, given that the seed value is the same.
+In the context of this code, this can be added using the set.seed() function before the for loop, for example i arbritraily chose the number 7 for my seed value, giving set.seed(7), this resulted in the same random walk output on the graphs.
-Using random seeds makes the process/ the code reproducible
+Overall, using random seeds makes the process/ the code reproducible.

 **c)** Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked `reproducible-research_homework` repo.
 (10 points)